What Is an Earache?

 - a severe sore throat

 - discharge from the ear

-- the earache doesn’t improve (or gets worse) within a couple of days
+- the earache doesn’t improve after three days